hawkberry/finra-py/SECURITY.md

 If that is unavailable, use the contact email listed on the `finra-py` [PyPI project page](https://pypi.org/project/finra-py/).

+We will acknowledge receipt and review the report as soon as possible.

 Please include the following information:

 ### Describe Your Environment

-Python version:
+- Python version:
-Operating system:
+- Operating system:
-finra-py version:
+- finra-py version:
-Other relevant details:
+- Other relevant details:

 ### Steps to Reproduce the Vulnerability